Kongduino/BastWAN_Minimal_LoRa/README.md

 The AES encryption / decryption code is the original [Rijndael implementation](http://efgh.com/software/rijndael.htm), and is provided in the sketch.
 There are better implementations, but it works, and is simple enough to read.
 Although, with crypto, simple is always debatable!

-Transmission has been improved by surround the LoRa send code with:
+Transmission has been improved by surrounding the LoRa send code with:

 ```c
   digitalWrite(RFM_SWITCH, LOW);